H0B4RT/RoR-Departed/README.md

 32 survivors, each with 4 variants (128) AND alt skills for each

-over 80 enemies, with all the original enemies from RoRR and SS1.
-Also, some new enemies and enemy variants have been added >:]
+over 80 enemies, with all the original enemies from RoRR and SS1. also, some new enemies and enemy variants have been added >:]

 more final bosses! all can be fought in the same run for the ultimate run. some are completely new >:] (i aint tellin u who they are tho)